Skip to content

 • Any other request that may require a multi-agency discussion and recommendation

-• Laura Tolley – East Herts, Broxbourne, Welwyn & Hatfield; DSPL 3,4 & 5
+• Laura Tolley – East Herts, Broxbourne, Welwyn and Hatfield; DSPL 3,4 and 5

-• Alice O’Rourke – St. Albans and Decorum; DSPL 7 & 8
+• Alice O’Rourke – St. Albans and Dacorum; DSPL 7 and 8

-How the panel decisions are made
+How panel decisions are made

 The SEND provision and placement panel considers every request on an individual basis.
 The decisions they make are based on the evidence provided and the following law and regulations: